Context-Specific Causal Graph Discovery with Unobserved Contexts: Non-Stationarity, Regimes and Spatio-Temporal Patterns: Numerical Experiments

 We compare multiple methods representing different classes of approaches.
 These representatives may not accurately capture, in terms of absolute numbers, what finite-sample performance \emph{could} potentially be achieved by each respective class.
 We will focus on the trends observed for individual approaches when changing the model behavior in different ways\Slash{}\inquotes{scenarios} (see next subsection).

 \paragraph{Regime-PCMCI} \citep{Saggioro2020} in simple terms can be described of as follows: Divide the data into regimes, run causal discovery (via PCMCI) and fit a model per regime, then find regime-assignments of data points that minimize the prediction-error from these models.
 Then iterate these (EM-)steps.
 Here persistence is leveraged by constraining the maximum number of regime-switches.
 The optimization-procedure may not always converge, we only took converged results into account.
 Fitting a model is not practically feasible with confounders or with unorientable links, which restricts the applicability of such a method to time series models without contemporaneous links and without confounders.
 Model fitting and regime-assignment is \emph{global} in the causal graph, and causal discovery is run \emph{indirectly} via the discovered indicators.
-Regime-PCMCI requires prior knowledge of the number of regimes and an upper bound for the number of switches; we provide it with ground-truth for both, as well as minimum and maximum time-lags.
+Regime-PCMCI requires\footnote{As \citep{Saggioro2020} remark, it is in principle possible (as for any other method, cf.\ \eg clustering below) to find an optimal number of clusters by optimizing some score (like minimal description length).
+In practice this would certainly not produce \emph{better} results than providing the ground truth; both runtime cost and stability of convergence (rate of successful runs) are also prohibitive to numerical experiments with this approach.} prior knowledge of the number of regimes and an upper bound for the number of switches; we provide it with ground-truth for both, as well as minimum and maximum time-lags.
 We further analyze three different hyperparameter-sets, two are recommended by the original paper \citep{Saggioro2020} for simple\Slash{}complex models, the third is the default parameter-set proposed by the implementation in the \texttt{tigramite}\footnote{ see \url{https://github.com/jakobrunge/tigramite}} python package.
 In the plots these are marked as: diamond (tigramite), plus (simple), X-symbol (complex).

 \paragraph{Clustering:} We compare to a simple clustering approach.
 This approach clusters data points \emph{globally} (in the causal graph), then applies causal discovery (via PCMCI) \emph{indirectly} per cluster.
 Here the absolute values are not of great significance, as the use of other clustering-algorithms could change it (we use a simple kmeans clustering), but the qualitative behavior should be sufficiently representative for such global clustering approaches.
 The method is provided with ground-truth information about the number of clusters, as well as minimum and maximum time-lags.
 To allow the approach to take advantage of persistence, the clustering is also applied to aggregations of data points over different window-sizes.